About Footnotes2Stories

 Each and every person is part of a much bigger story, a story already in progress that began before you and I learned how to think or read or conceive of meaning and a purpose in life.

-Characters in stories help us relate to other people’s challenges and help us learn lessons they learned or failed to learn.
+Characters in stories help us relate to other people’s challenges and help us learn from lessons they learned or failed to learn.

 Without even thinking about it, you and I are wired to respond to stories.